jaedenlowe/Goal-2030/README.md

 | Class_Goal Poacher          | KNeighborsClassifier   | ExtraTreesClassifier   | LogisticRegression         |
 | Class_Target Man            | RandomForestClassifier | XGBClassifier          | ExtraTreesClassifier       |

+For greater clarity, we can see the top 3 models that produced the accuracy above for each role.
+Most of the top models were Logistic Regression, while 2 were K Neighbors Classifier, and 1 each were Extra Trees Classifier and Random Forest Classifier.

 ## Solution